Tomwdev/testing_project/README.md

-# Notes App
+# Testing Application for Notes, Projects, Concepts and Tags

+Simple CRUD style application.

-A personal productivity application built with Laravel 12.
-Strong inspriation from the Final Project "Pixel Positions" from the Laracasts "30-days-to-learn-laravel" Course.
+Styling and components branched from the Final Project "Pixel Positions" from the Laracasts "30-days-to-learn-laravel" Course.

 ## Overview